maleker86/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors: now with "Play Against Computer"!
+Rock Paper Scissors: now with "Play Against Computer" and "See What You're Doing without hitting F12"!

-Please press F12 and then F5 to play.
-SOON all outputs will be printed to the screen.
-Soon...
+Simple UI.
+The RoundCounting really tripped me up.
+Nevertheless, hope you have fun and Win!